seanpreston/quaderno-api/sections/webhooks.md

 For example, if you want to be notified whenever an invoice is created or deleted, events types should be `invoice.created` and `invoice.deleted`.

+In case of error of your endpoint, i.e. it doesn't respond with a 200 when Quaderno `POSTs` the event, Quaderno will try to resend it during 48 hours.
+If no success response is given in that time, your subscription to the webhook will be deleted.

 ## Get webhooks
 `GET /webhooks.json` will return all your webhooks.